Today I have just met an amazing Toy artist in Bangkok!

 Team with people you “click” with!

 Don’t get me wrong.
-If a company welcome you at their place and the interview requests a special attire, don’t come with a pair of jeans. 😉
+If a company welcome you at their place and the interview requests special attire, don’t come with a pair of jeans. 😉

 Just keep in mind that: People want to work with talented people – Yes but with whom they feel good and trust.
 It’s how great companies build strong teams.

-Casual interview with Coarse
+Interview with Coarse

 Let’s go back to the artists from COARSE!